Skip to main content

 note

-8. Switch to another segment you want to stake out.
-To finish staking out the line, close the Stakeout option window.
+4. Switch to another segment you want to stake out using the arrow buttons under the Stakeout plate.
+To finish staking out the line, tap the back button on the Stakeout plate.

 With a chainage